 (Deselect the box to unstick your post)

-Alternatively, when editing an existing blog post, you can unstick your post by going to Publish > Visibility: Public > Edit …
+Alternatively, when editing content in an existing post, you can unstick your post by going to Publish > Visibility: Public > Edit …

-Click the checkbox next to ‘Stick this post to the front page’ then click OK and remember to update your new changes when finished …
+Click the checkbox next to ‘Stick this post to the front page’ then click OK and remember to click Update to save your changes …

-Your post will no longer be sticky and will behave like all regular posts.
+Your post is no longer sticky and will behave like every other regular post.

-Congratulations, now you know how to make your blog posts stick.
+Congratulations!
+Now you know how to make posts stick.